jtolio/gls/README.md

-very unlikely to change within a Go release), you might be able to squeeze out a bit more performance by using this similar library, inspired by some code Brad Fitzpatrick wrote for debugging his HTTP/2 library: https://github.com/tylerb/gls.
-(In contrast, jtolds/gls doesn't require any knowledge of the string format of the runtime stacktrace)
+very unlikely to change within a Go release), you might be able to squeeze out a bit more performance by using this similar library, inspired by some code Brad Fitzpatrick wrote for debugging his HTTP/2 library: https://github.com/tylerb/gls (in contrast, jtolds/gls doesn't require any knowledge of the string format of the runtime stacktrace, which probably adds unnecessary overhead).